tpaau-17DB/libprettylogger/README.md

 <a name="log-outputs_buffer-stream"></a>
 ### `BufferStream`
-When enabled, `BufferStream` stores logs in an internal buffer in raw format.
+When enabled, `BufferStream` raw logs in an internal buffer, meaning it does not require a formatter.

 Using `BufferStream`:
 ```rust